-Every organization should have a patch management plan to achieve a perfect security posture.
+Every organization should have a patch management software to achieve a perfect security posture.
 Read the blog, to find out how your patch management can be performed effectively.

 6 things to Implement for Effective Patch Management